-- Repair pre and post inspections carried out - Number of late repair jobs

-10.3 The Asset Manager will have delegated authority to annually agree targets for the Association's repairs and maintenance services.

-10.4 Regular performance, financial monitoring, and statistical reports shall be presented to the Management.
+- · Repair pre and post inspections carried out - Number of late repair jobs - 10.3 The Head of Asset Services will have delegated authority to annually agree targets for the Association's repairs and maintenance services. - 10.4 Regular performance, financial monitoring, and statistical reports shall be presented to the Management.
 The structure and content of these reports shall be reviewed periodically to ensure Board members are able to make informed strategic decisions.